 We aim to clean all drains on the public highway at least once every two years, although some drains will be cleaned annually or twice a year.
 We do not clean drains in car parks, blocks of flats, private garage areas or private roads.
 Drains in these areas are the responsibility of the owners.

 Find out more about how we clean drains and why we sometimes cannot clean a drain on the drain cleaning page.

-The drain cleaning schedule (PDF) shows how many drains will be cleaned in each area.
-We do not publish exact dates as our programme is subject to change due to factors outside of our control, such as weather events or utility works taking place.
+We have a programme for cleaning drains in each area.
+We do not publish exact dates as the programme is subject to change due to factors outside of our control, such as weather events or utility works taking place.

 Our contractor's performance is measured to ensure that programme dates are followed as closely as can reasonably be achieved, and to accommodate all of the factors that can lead to programme changes.
 Our contractor has a three month window to carry out drain cleaning which starts from the date on our initial programme.